questionmark/qm-oap-docs/docs/_sources/deliveryodata/monitoring_type.txt

         The special URL "about:blank" should be used to indicate that no system check page is required.
 A null value means that the default system check will be used.

+    ..  od:prop::   ProctoringProviderId   Edm.Int32

+        .. versionadded::   2018.04

+        The ID of the optional ProctoringProvider entity.
+See also :od:prop:`ProctoringProvider`.

+    ..  od:prop::   ProctoringProviderOptions   Edm.String

+        .. versionadded::   2018.04

+        A text string containing options to be used in conjunction with the associated ProctoringProvider.
+This property means that it is possible to use the same provider (including API credentials) in multiple different configurations, each with its own associated MonitoringType.

+    ..  od:prop::   ProctoringProvider  ProctoringProvider

+        .. versionadded::   2018.04

+        An optional navigation property to the ProctoringProvider associated with this monitoring type.

+    ..  od:prop::   Schedules  Schedule
+        :collection:

+        .. versionadded::   2018.05

+        A navigation property to all the schedules associated with this monitoring type.

+..  od:type::   ProctoringProvider

+    .. versionadded::   2018.04

+    An entity used to hold the API credentials and connection information associated with an external provider of proctoring services.

+    ..  od:prop::   ID  Edm.Int32
+        :key:
+        :notnull:

+        The numeric ID of this proctoring provider entity, allocated automatically by the API.

+    ..  od:prop::   Name  Edm.String

+        The human readable string identifier to use for the proctoring provider.

+    ..  od:prop::   Protocol  Edm.String

+        The protocol to use when communicating with the proctoring provider.
+This property's value is taken from a limited vocabulary of supported protocols.
+Information about the allowable values will be published in future versions of the documentation.

+    ..  od:prop::   Url  Edm.String

+        The URL of the provider's API endpoint.

+    ..  od:prop::   Key  Edm.String

+        The API key to use with the provider's API endpoint.

+    ..  od:prop::   Secret  Edm.String

+        The API secret to use with the provider's API endpoint.
+Although this value may be POSTed when creating an entity and updated using PATCH it cannot be read back and is replaced by an encrypted version in the response to GET requests.

+    ..  od:prop::   MonitoringTypes  MonitoringType
+        :collection:

+        A navigation property to the MonitoringTypes that are associated with this ProctoringProvider entity.